jmt86cam/Trust-in-Science/index.md

 ### Research into peoples trust in Science

-Trust in Science is a topical issue and suffered a worrying decline in recent years.
-There is an abundance of resources available to find out more, here are just a few for you to check out:
+Trust in Science is a topical issue, there is an abundance of resources available to find out more, here are just a few for you to check out: